mohamuhsin/form-story/README.md

 After the <label> element, add an <input> that has:

-- or * id and name set to "num-1".
+- id and name set to "num-1".
-a type attribute of "number".
+- a type attribute of "number".
-a required attribute.
+- a required attribute.
 Also, add a line break.